Meedux/sonic-broadcasting-app/README.md

 3. Desktop starts WebSocket server on local network
 4. Launch mobile app and enter the desktop IP address and 6-digit pairing code
 5. Mobile connects to desktop via WebSocket
+6. WebRTC handshake establishes peer-to-peer connection using Mediasoup
-6. Desktop sends RTSP stream URL to mobile
+7. Desktop captures screen and sends via WebRTC to mobile
-7. Desktop starts FFmpeg RTSP streaming of screen capture
-8. Mobile receives and displays RTSP stream using VLC player
+8. Mobile displays screenshare preview and can control desktop functions
+9. Desktop can start RTMP streaming to external platforms using FFmpeg

 ## Network Configuration